swpowe/cse210-projects/prove/Develop05/readme.md

 - worked to modify but then it didn't read back in the status?

 Tuesday 21st.
-- hit a snag with completing a task.
-Perhaps need to turn that into a class method
-- can't currently tally extra points for checklist item
+x- hit a snag with completing a task.
+Perhaps need to turn that into a class method x- can't currently tally extra points for checklist item

+- Checklist number completed out of isn't getting loaded
+- might need to create actual objects when I record event?